 This frontier spirit can be a remarkable benefit for a multiplying church.
 Some of our members have been part of three different church plants on two continents.
 Each time they have served the church and the city where they were planted with humility and sacrifice.
 They have found ways to earn a living through starting new businesses.
 They’ve paid their own way to be part of these new communities.
 They’ve lived in different homes, learned new languages and eaten strange foods.
 They’ve learned new social customs in order to befriend new neighbors.
 They’ve transferred ministry skills to new cultures.
 I think this is what it means to come to grips with the California spirit and harness it for the gospel’s sake.
 Chances are, people from more conservative states would not be as willing to innovate and embark on new adventures in the same way.
 It’s why I love where I live and lead.

 You may live and lead in California like me.
 Or you may not live here, but you may be lamenting your own tumbleweed culture.
 Whatever the case, I urge you to keep fighting for a covenant community with sacred rhythms and deep roots.
 I also plead with you to allow the tumbleweed to keep rolling on down the road at times, to be planted in another city or town for God’s glory.

 What is impossible with man is possible with God.

-(Excerpt from my upcoming book, "Broken for Blessing: memoirs of a medium-sized multiplying church")
+(Excerpt from "Broken for Blessing: the underrated potential of the medium-sized multiplying church")